govuk-one-login/life-events-platform/techdocs/README.md

 ```

 Every time you run this command, the `build` folder gets generated from scratch.
 This means any changes to the `build` folder that are not part of the build command will get overwritten.

+## Deploy

+The `techdocs` Github action automatically builds this site and deploys it to github pages.
+It runs whenever a change to
+this dir (techdocs) are pushed to main.
+You can also trigger a manual deploy using actions.

 ## Troubleshooting